Abstract

 of the two expressions.

-The Taylor series of is
+The Taylor series of

 The Taylor series6 is defined as